 What is a superbill?

 In the context of therapy, a superbill is essentially an itemized document that contains the basic information your insurance company would need to decide whether they will reimburse you for therapy costs you’ve incurred.
 This is different from a therapist billing your insurance directly, because the superbill is provided to you (the client), so you can submit it to your insurance provider.
+This allows for more affordable therapy.
+Your insurance may cover part, all, or (unfortunately) none of your price per session.
+But, you won’t find out unless you ask them!

 At Estes Therapy, we are able to generate and provide superbills for individual therapy, couples therapy, child therapy, family therapy, and group therapy.